NFL Blackballing Colin Kaepernick Amplifies The Importance Of Racial Injustice Protests

 Stop telling me this is about football.

-Kaepernick, whose national anthem protests have bled into a larger conversation (even drawing the ire of Donald Trump and pizza-lookalike chain owner Papa John) continues to watch his career be destroyed simply for taking a stand.
+Kaepernick, whose racial injustice protests have bled into a larger conversation (even drawing the ire of Donald Trump and pizza-lookalike chain owner Papa John) continues to watch his career be destroyed simply for taking a stand.

 You know, so to speak.